Grant Hackett Net Worth, Height, Bio, Birthday, Wiki

 He was found guilty of assaulting a taxi driver and sentenced to 300 hours of community service.

-YOU MAY ALSO LIKE What is the Great Entrepreneur Walt Disney's Net Worth?
+YOU MAY ALSO LIKE What is the Actress Denise Richards’ Net Worth?

 In 2016, Grant Hackett revealed that he had been diagnosed with depression, ADHD, and bipolar disorder.